 "Doesn't help us now."

-"There's a good reason we can't just fly any old place," Hermione counted.
+"There's a good reason we can't just fly any old place," Hermione countered.
 "We're not here to complain, we're here to help each other.
 Besides, you're in Hogwarts.
 That's already a huge advantage."

 "Ah," Hermione began.
-"This, first years, is Heiress Davies.
+"This, first years, is Heiress Davis.
 She's on the list.
 What can we help you with?"

 "Can the formality, vassal.
 I've been demoted."